-This easy Italian cream cake is loaded with coconut, toasted pecans, and cream cheese frosting.
-Impress your guests with this classic dessert!
+This easy Italian Cream Cake is loaded with coconut, toasted pecans, and a rich and tangy cream cheese frosting.
+Impress your guests not only with the flavors in this Italian cake recipe, but with each stunning layer of this classic dessert!

 Layered cakes make a stunning display for any occasion, and they’re not as hard to make as you might think!